EECS-4404/documentation/README.md

 # Documentation
 The project instructions can be found [here](/ProjectInstructions.pdf).
+All tasks related to the project can be viewed [here](https://github.com/orgs/EECS-4404/projects/1).

 ## Subgroups
 This project is made up of three sub-groups with 3 students each.